migupl/ya-email-signature-generator/README.md

 Normally the different mail providers allow you to modify the copied data in aspects such as font type, position, etc.

+The user data is stored in the localStorage space for later use and the dummy data is downloaded once per session and stored in sessionStorage.

+Each time the page is refreshed, the email signature is populated using both data.
+The _Clean the Card_ button removes all dummy data from the card and that's it.
+The Email Signature can now be copied.

+You can always add new data at any time and the card will be refreshed with these automatically.

 ## Helpers

 [The 17 DOs and DON’Ts of email signatures](https://exclaimer.com/email-signature-handbook/the-17-email-signature-dos-and-donts/)